-Okay ya'll, grab your favorite beverage and let's get to work on creating a totally awesome style guide for your blog!!!
+Okay ya'll, grab your favorite beverage and let's get to work on creating a totally awesome style guide for your brand!

 But first, what the sam hill IS a style guide, you might be wondering?